On quantum $K$-groups of partial flag manifolds: Abstract

 \section{Abstract}

-We show that the equivariant small quantum $K$-group of a partial flag manifold is a quotient of that of the full flag manifold as a based ring.
-This yields a $K$-theoretic analogue of the parabolic version of Peterson's theorem [Lam-Shimozono, Acta Math. {\bf 204} (2010)] that exhibits different shape from the case of quantum cohomology.
-Our quotient maps send some of the Novikov variables to $1$, and its geometric meaning is unclear in quantum $K$-theory.
-This note can be seen as an addendum to [K, arXiv:1805.01718 and arXiv:1810.07106].
+We show that the equivariant small quantum $K$-group of a partial flag manifold is a quotient of that of the full flag manifold in a way that respects the Schubert classes.
+This is a $K$-theoretic analogue of the parabolic version of Peterson's theorem [Lam-Shimozono, Acta Math. {\bf 204} (2010)] that exhibits a different behavior from the case of quantum cohomology.
+Our quotient maps send some of the Novikov variables to $1$, and the geometric meaning of this specialization is unclear in quantum $K$-theory.